Important Alerts

 Ans: Teesside University stands out for practical learning, industry ties, and strong student support.
 It holds a Gold rating in TEF 2023 and has invested £270 million+ in modern facilities.
 While not among the UK’s top-ranked universities, it excels in career-focused education in engineering, computing, business, and healthcare.

-Ques: What’s it like to study at Teesside University?
+Ques: What’s it like to study at Teesside University as an international?

 Ans: Followings are the benefits of studying at Teesside University: